jkulawik/blog/_drafts/discord-alternative.md

 * Pricing.
 My ideal candidate would be free and open-source, like Linux, Blender or GIMP.
 While I won't deny I'm a bit of a cheap bastard,
-I just don't want to be left at the mercy of some executive chasing the bottom-line.
+I also just don't want to be left at the mercy of some executive chasing the bottom-line, and you will see why in the section about Mattermost.

 * Self-hosting and privacy vs accessibility.
-Self-hosting puts you in control of your data (and notably also the data of the people who use your server), but at the same time often comes with hurdles.
+Self-hosting puts you in control of your data (and notably also the data of the people who use your server), but at the same time often comes with a high technical skill floor.
-Getting a server to run can be technically involved to the point of stopping you from using the app altogether.
-On top of that, server administration comes with its own set of woes, like update issues.
+In fact the only beginner-friendly self-hosted app I found was TeamSpeak and self-hosting anything else will be out of reach for casual users.

 * Self-hosting vs. interconnectivity.
-Many apps are partially (TeamSpeak) or fully centralized (Discord), which lets you interact with any "server".
+Many apps are partially (TeamSpeak) or fully (Discord) centralized, which lets you interact with any server, since they can communicate over the central service.
-Self-hosted servers typically don't have this though.
+Many apps with self-hosting aren't like this though; their servers are completely detached from other ones.
-The feature of enabling interactions between self-hosted servers is called federation;
+The feature of enabling interactions between decentralized servers is called federation;
-it is pretty much the ideal (but rare) balance between data ownership and openness.
+it is pretty much the ideal (but rare) balance between data ownership and interconnectivity.

+* Open-source with a free plan is not free and open-source.
+Business-oriented apps often label themselves as FOSS, but somehow also offer paid plans and can change the free plan as they wish, making them a glorified version of a proprietary app.

 * Mobile client apps.
 How good they are, and if there is one at all.
 This is however the last thing I consider, as most apps fail other fundamental criteria.